Best Toys for Pekingese

 Physical Exercise Recommendations for Pekingese

 Physical activity for Pekingese should reflect their low (short walks) exercise needs and Toy (up to 14 lbs) build.
 Daily exercise should include 15-30 minutes of gentle, species-appropriate physical activity in one or two short sessions.
 For Pekingese, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Pekingese dogs with regal, loyal, independent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Pekingese dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Pekingese benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Pekingese